zkmopro/mopro/mopro-ios/README.md

 USER_HEADER_SEARCH_PATHS=${SRCROOT}/../../include
 ```

-## Tests
+## Tests for the example app

-There are two ways to run tests:
+There are two ways to run tests for the example app:

 1. Xcode
    Open the `MoproKit/Example/MoproKit.xcworkspace` in Xcode.